 Spray Foam Insulation for New Build Homes: Answers to Frequently Asked Questions

-Answers to the Most Common Questions About Spray Foam Insulation for New Home Construction
+Answers to the Most Common Questions About Spray Foam Insulation in New Home Construction

-How Much More Does Spray Foam Insulation Cost vs Fiberglass and Traditional Insulation Materials?
+How Much More Does Spray Foam Insulation Cost Compared to Fiberglass and Other Traditional Insulation Materials?

-Foam insulation is two to three times more expensive than traditional insulation, like cellulose or fiberglass.
+Spray foam insulation typically costs two to three times more than traditional insulation materials like fiberglass or cellulose.

 READ MORE: Is the Up-Front Cost of Spray Foam Insulation Worth it When Building a New Home?